Third Quarter Newsletter

 Housing and Real Estate

-Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index fell 10.83% in the third quarter and is down 27.93% YTD.
-The lower performance this year follows the staggering 41.30% positive return in 2021.
+Commercial real estate, as measured by the FTSE NAREIT All Equity REIT (Real Estate Investment Trust) Index, rebounded slightly in the third quarter, up 2.67%.
+The index is up 4.51% YTD.

 Natural Resources